AOBletsee/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns

-## Performing Analysis on Kickstarter Data to uncover trends
+## Performing Analysis on Kickstarter Data to Uncover Trends

 ### Purpose